 The Mission of UNITAR is to develop capacities of individuals, organizations and institutions to enhance global decision-making and to support country-level action for shaping a better future.

-UNITAR works in the thematic areas of multilateralism; economic development and social inclusion; environmental sustainability and green development; sustainable peace; and resilience and humanitarian assistance.
+UNITAR offers various training and capacity-development activities in the thematic areas of Strengthen multilateralism; Promote economic development and social inclusion; Advance environmental sustainability and green development; Promote sustainable peace; Research and Technology Applications and Cross-cutting issues.

 As an autonomous body within the United Nations System, UNITAR is governed by a Board of Trustees and is headed by an Executive Director.
 The Institute is supported by voluntary contributions from governments, intergovernmental organizations, foundations, and other non-governmental sources.